DerenB/bash-heic-png-conversion/README.md

-# .heic to .png Converter
+# .heic to .png Converter using Bash

 Enter a full path to a directory with your .heic files, then run the script.
 All .heic files in the directory will be converted to .png files.